Relintai/pandemonium_engine_docs/tutorials/3d/portals/rooms_and_portals_example.rst

 .. image:: tutorial_simple/img/tutorial_simple_1.png

 - Create a new project.
-- Add a :ref:`Spatial<class_Spatial>` as the scene root (on the screenshot, it's called "Root").
+- Add a `Spatial<class_Spatial>` as the scene root (on the screenshot, it's called "Root").
-- Next add a :ref:`RoomManager<class_RoomManager>` node.
+- Next add a `RoomManager<class_RoomManager>` node.
 We will need this later to process the room system.
 - Next we need to start defining our rooms.
 We create all our rooms under another Spatial we have called 'RoomList'.
-- Add a new :ref:`Room<class_Room>` node as a child of the roomlist.
+- Add a new `Room<class_Room>` node as a child of the roomlist.
 - We have named the room ``Kitchen``.
 - We will now create the geometry of our room.
 The names you give to the geometry is up to you.
-- Create a :ref:`MeshInstance<class_MeshInstance>` for the floor.
+- Create a `MeshInstance<class_MeshInstance>` for the floor.
 Create a box by adding a CubeMesh resource to the MeshInstance.
 Scale and position it to form a floor.
 - Create MeshInstances for the walls.
 Create more box meshes for this, then scale and position them.
 Be sure to leave an opening on one side.
 You will need to create two wall segments to do this on that side.

 Step 2